fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 1. **Power Logging Process**: Captures power data.
 2. **Inference Process**: Runs inference to measure power used by each layer.

-The goal is to produce a graph of power consumption per layer. (*WIP SD-57*)
+The goal is to produce power consumption by layer which will be used as the training data.

 The power measurement and inference process have been tested on the Jetson Orion Nano Development Kit with the following configuration: